-In order to help employees, foster a work-life balance, the Company offers Paid Time Off (PTO).
+In order to help employees foster a work-life balance, the Company offers Paid Time Off (PTO).
 PTO may be used for any purpose, including but not limited to vacation and personal matters.
 PTO can also be used for all reasons as outlined by relevant sick leave law, including employee or family member illness, injury, preventative care, or reasons related to domestic violence, stalking, or similar matters.

-All Employees will accrue PTO on a pay-period basis according to the following schedule:
+All employees will accrue PTO on a pay-period basis according to the following calendar year schedule:

-- Hours are accrued on a weekly basis - Employees will accrue 1 PTO/Sick hour for every 30 hours worked - You will receive up to 56 accrued hours maximum - PTO begins to accrue immediately upon hire and may be used immediately in no less than 4 hour increments
+- Hours are accrued on a weekly basis. - PTO begins to accrue upon hire and may be used immediately.